 Dr. Berkman came to FIU from the City University of New York (CUNY), where he developed partnerships among city, state and federal government agencies as well as nongovernmental organizations as Dean of Urban Affairs.
 He also served as Dean of Academic Affairs and Founding Dean of CUNY’s first School of Public Affairs, located at Baruch College.

-Dr. Berkman received his Ph.D. from Princeton University in 1976.
-Prior to serving at FIU, he taught at The Woodrow Wilson School at Princeton University, The University of California at Berkeley, Brooklyn College, the City University of New York (CUNY) Graduate Center, New York University and the University of Puerto Rico.
+Dr. Berkman received his Ph.D. from Princeton University.
+He has taught at Princeton’s Woodrow Wilson School, the University of California at Berkeley, Brooklyn College, the CUNY Graduate Center, New York University and the University of Puerto Rico.

 A trusted and widely recognized voice of authority on higher education, Dr. Berkman has been interviewed by CNN, The Wall Street Journal and The Washington Post, among other national media outlets.